Ricc4rdo0107/RCPepTelegram/README.md

 System Manipulation: The script can simulate system shutdowns, open message boxes, and perform other actions that could disrupt normal system operations.
 Duckyscript Execution: The script can execute Duckyscript payloads, which are often used in penetration testing but can also be used maliciously.

-# Ethical Considerations
+## Ethical Considerations
 Unauthorized Access: Using this script to access or control a system without the owner's explicit permission is illegal and unethical.

-# Privacy Violation: Capturing audio, video, or screenshots without consent is a serious violation of privacy.
+## Privacy Violation: Capturing audio, video, or screenshots without consent is a serious violation of privacy.
 Potential for Abuse: This script can be easily modified for malicious purposes, such as spying, data theft, or system disruption.

-# Security Risks
+## Security Risks
 Exposure of Sensitive Data: If the script is not properly secured, sensitive information such as Telegram API tokens, chat IDs, and recorded data could be exposed.
 Remote Exploitation: If the script is deployed in an insecure environment, it could be exploited by attackers to gain unauthorized access to the system.

-# Recommendations
+## Recommendations
 Use Responsibly: Only use this script in environments where you have explicit permission to do so, such as your own systems or systems you are authorized to test.
 Secure Your Environment: Ensure that any API tokens, chat IDs, or other sensitive information are kept secure and not exposed to unauthorized users.
 Legal Compliance: Be aware of and comply with all applicable laws and regulations regarding system access, privacy, and data protection.
 By using this code, you acknowledge and accept full responsibility for any actions taken with it.
 The author of this code is not responsible for any misuse, damage, or legal consequences that may arise from its use.

-# Features
-Screen Recording: Record the screen for a specified duration.
-Webcam Recording: Record video from the webcam.
-Keylogging: Log keystrokes and send them to the bot owner.
-Remote Commands: Execute system commands remotely.
-Duckyscript Execution: Execute Duckyscript payloads.
-Audio Recording: Record audio from the microphone.
-Screenshot Capture: Take screenshots of the system.
-Message Boxes: Display custom message boxes on the system.
-System Control: Simulate system shutdowns or other actions.